chartpath/ramses-elasticsearch/readme.md

 }
 ```

 The average global gender inequality, expressed as a percentage of "lost" human development is 38%.
-That is, if there was no gender inequality, the world would be considered 38% more developed than it currently is as a result of the gender inequality.
+That is, if there was no gender inequality, the world would be considered 38% more developed than it currently is.

 ## Bonus